ChErYl-RAi/Cheryllian-Amirom/README.md

 you'll learn how to make sentences such as "far far-ka-n-et-d'insen-d'oten wen-ot-far-mas-uf-et-im"

-*but why is Amirum the 'language of love'? love is for everyone, but your worldview is only yours!* - to this made-up, yet not false claim i respond: this is just *"Cheriljak Amirom"*, you are encouraged to make your own dialect, or sibling language!
+*but why is Amirum the 'language of love'? love is for everyone, but your worldview is only yours!* - to this made-up, yet not false claim i respond: this is just *"Cheriliak Amirom"*, you are encouraged to make your own dialect, or sibling language!

 # Sounds